Exploring the Adversarial Vulnerabilities of Vision-Language-Action Models in Robotics: Experiments

-\textbf{Attacking Details.} Aligned with the former objective~\cite{Florian2020untarget} aiming to mislead classifiers and combine with our framework, we design and conduct an untargeted attack.
-Following~\cite{kim24openvla}, we apply scaling and normalization for data preprocessing.
-The initial learning rate is set to $2e^{-3}$, with the AdamW optimizer~\cite{Loshchilov2019} with a cosine annealing scheduler, including $20$ warm-up iterations.
-Training is conducted over $2e^{3}$ iterations with a batch size of $6$ and $50$ inner-loop steps (see Algorithm~\ref{algorithm:1}).
-The transformation parameters $a, b$ in Eq.~\ref{eq:trans} are set to $0.2$ and $30$ to simulate real-world perspective change.
-For all three objectives, considering the trade-off between stealth and performance observed in~\S\ref{appendix:moreTarget}, we set the patch size to $5\%$.
-For the hyperparameters $\alpha,\beta$ in Eq.~\ref{eq:gaattack}, We conduct grid search and tune $\alpha$ from $[0.2, 0.4, 0.6, 0.8]$ and $\beta$ from $[0.8, 0.6, 0.4, 0.2]$.
-We select $\alpha = 0.8$ and $\beta = 0.2$ based on the validation set performance.
-Ablation studies $w.r.t.$ $\alpha$ and $\beta$ are presented in~\S\ref{appendix:morediagnosticexp}.

-\textbf{Evaluation Details.} To assess the effectiveness and robustness of our methods, we conduct evaluations on the LIBERO dataset~\cite{LIBREO}.
-Each task suite is evaluated with $10$ trials, with fixed patch location~(see \S\ref{appendix:moreattackdetail}) This setup is for avoiding the patch obstructing task-related objects.
+\textbf{Evaluation Details.} To assess the effectiveness and robustness of our methods, we conduct experiments on the LIBERO dataset~\cite{LIBREO}.
+Each suite consists of 10 tasks, with each task executed for 50 trials, resulting in a total of 500 rollouts, following~\citet{kim24openvla}.
+For reproducibility, we carefully select patch paste locations for each suite, ensuring they do not obscure objects or robots in the test environment.

-Building on the concept of robotic tasks Success Rate (SR) introduced in LIBERO~\cite{LIBREO}, we adopt Failure Rate (FR), defined as $1 - \text{SR}$, as the primary evaluation metric for this study.
-To further quantify action discrepancy, we employ NAD~(see Eq.~\ref{formula:AD}) for untargeted attacks, as it considers relative distances to quantify deviation from the optimal action.
+\textbf{Evaluation Metric.} Regarding the task execution evaluation, we take the maximum steps of each task suite in the LIBERO training dataset as the timeout failure condition to reduce computational overhead.
+Furthermore, building on the concept of Success Rate (SR) introduced in LIBERO~\cite{LIBREO}, we adopt Failure Rate (FR), defined as $\small1-\text{SR}$, as the primary evaluation metric.
+To further quantify action discrepancy, we employ NAD~(see Eq.~\ref{formula:AD}) for untargeted attacks on corresponding DoF(s), as it considers relative distances to quantify deviation from the optimal action.
 A higher NAD value indicates a greater discrepancy between the ground truth and the predicted action.
-For targeted attacks, we utilize the L1 distance, which measures the absolute deviation from the specified target action.

-\textbf{Reproducibility.} Our methods are implemented in Pytorch~\cite{NEURIPS2019_9015}.
-Experiments are conducted on a single NVIDIA A100-40GB GPU.
-Our code and attack video is available at \url{https://anonymous.4open.science/r/roboticAttack-56FF}.
+Additionally, we report the standard deviation of FR across tasks within each task suite.